Continue to site >

 To achieve a synthetic long exposure to each Underlying ETP, the Fund will buy call options on each Underlying ETP and, simultaneously, sell put options on each Underlying ETP to try to replicate the price movements of the Underlying ETP.
 The call options purchased by the Fund and the put options sold by the Fund will generally have one-month to one-year terms and strike prices that are approximately equal to the then-current share price of their corresponding Underlying ETP at the time the contracts are purchased and sold, respectively.
 The combination of the long call options and sold put options provides the Fund with investment exposure equal to approximately 100% of their corresponding Underlying ETP for the duration of the applicable options exposure.

-2. Covered Call Writing
+2. Covered Call Strategies

-As part of its strategy, the Fund will write (sell) call option contracts on each Underlying ETP to generate income.
+As part of its strategy, the Fund will write (sell) call option contracts on each Underlying ETP to generate options premiums.
 Since the Fund does not directly own the Underlying ETP, these written call options will be sold short (i.e., selling a position it does not currently own).
 The Fund will seek to capture a portion of each Underlying ETP’s share price appreciation (generally no more than 15%) in a given month.
 The call options written (sold) by the Fund will generally have an expiration of one month or less (the “Call Period”) and a strike price that is approximately 5%-15% above the then-current share price of their corresponding Underlying ETP at the time of such sales.

 It is important to note that the sale of the call option contracts on a particular Underlying ETP will limit the Fund’s participation in the appreciation in that Underlying ETP’s share price.
 If the share price of that Underlying ETP increases, the above-referenced synthetic long exposure alone would allow the Fund to experience similar percentage gains.
 However, if the Underlying ETP’s share price appreciates beyond the strike price of one or more of the sold (short) call option contracts, the Fund will lose money on those short call positions, and the losses will, in turn, limit the upside return of the Fund’s synthetic long exposure.
 As a result, the Fund’s overall strategy (i.e., the combination of the synthetic long exposure to an Underlying ETP and the sold (short) Underlying ETP call positions) will limit the Fund’s participation in gains in such Underlying ETP’s share price beyond a certain point.